jdi-docs/jdi-light/source/includes/_tutorial.md

 - Opens the Contacts Page by selecting a corresponding menu option<br/>
 - Verifies that this page has the correct URL and title<br/>
-- Fills all 11 different elements in this Complex form with some values<br/>
+- Fills all 11 different elements in the Contact Form with some values<br/>
 - And verifies that the form has been filled correctly<br/>

 This is just as simple as filling the Login Form! </br>